 At the same time, the Netherlands is intensifying its review of FDI inflows.
-This is mainly caused by the strong rise of Chinese outbound investment in the Netherlands, Europe and in general over the past decade.
-The COVID-19 pandemic has added urgency: in April 2020, the government announced the introduction of general FDI screening for all acquisitions and investments in sectors that are considered vital for national security and public policy.
-On 8 September 2020, the bill setting up this FDI screening mechanism, the Economy and National Security Bill ("ENSB"), was published for consultation.
-After extensive criticism from the Dutch Council of State, the revised Investment Screening Bill ("ISB") was sent to Parliament on 30 June 2021.
-The ISB provides more legal certainty than the ENSB.
-It is clear as to which companies are in scope of the FDI screening mechanism.
-It also limits retroactive reviews to transactions from 8 September 2020 onwards rather than from 2 June 2020.
+This is mainly caused by the strong rise of Chinese investments in the Netherlands and Europe in general over the past decade.
+The COVID-19 pandemic has added urgency: in April 2020, the government announced the introduction of general FDI screening, which has resulted in the entry into force of the Vivo Act (Wet veiligheidstoets investeringen, fusies en overnames) introducing screening for all acquisitions and investments in sectors that are considered vital for national security and public policy on 1 June 2023 ("Vifo Act").

+In general, Parliament has shown a bit more hostility to foreign investment in sensitive sectors than the government.